 Cello Fury - Odyssey

 Turns out this smoothness is due in small part to the minimal electric attachments to the cellos (for musical balance with the drum kit), but mostly to the impressive skill of the musicians.
-Through this combination of slight electronic modification...
+Through this combination of slight electronic modification and skill Cello Fury has obtained the...
 Read More

 Foo Fighters - Rope